EdS with Principal & Professional Administrator Licenses

 The Educational Specialist degree in Administration is intended for students who have earned master’s degrees and are seeking the Oregon Preliminary and Professional Administrator licenses.
 This intermediate degree (between a master’s and doctorate) allows those holding a teaching or personnel service license to complete both administrative licenses within a five-year period of time.

 - Applicants must have earned a master’s degree from a regionally accredited institution in the United States (the college or university must be regionally accredited when the degree was conferred) or the foreign equivalent.

 - Applicants must document licensure as either a teacher or personnel service specialist in any state.

-- Applicants must document three years of successful teaching and/or personnel service experience in the public schools or regionally accredited private schools.
+- Applicants must document three years of successful teaching and/or personnel service experience (including Speech Pathology) in the public schools or regionally accredited private schools.

 The Graduate Admissions office will confirm via email the receipt and status of your application file.
 Applications for the EdS in Educational Administration with Preliminary and Professional Administrator licenses program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
 That is, files will be reviewed once all application requirements are met.
 The Graduate Admissions Committee meets every month of the year except August.